stain/ro-crate-paper/manuscript.md

 The challenge of describing computational workflows was one of the main motivations for the early proposal of _Research Objects_ (RO) [@doi:10.1016/j.future.2011.08.004] as first-class citizens for sharing and publishing.
 The RO approach involves bundling datasets, workflows, scripts and results along with traditional dissemination materials like journal articles and presentations, forming a single package.
 Crucially, these resources are not just gathered, but also individually typed, described and related to each other using semantic vocabularies.
 As pointed out in [@doi:10.1016/j.future.2011.08.004] an open-ended _Linked Data_ approach is not sufficient for scholarly communication: a common data model is also needed in addition to common and best practices for managing and annotating lifecycle, ownership, versioning and attributions.

-Considering the FAIR principles, we can say with hindsight that the initial RO approaches strongly targeted _Interoperability_, with a particular focus on the reproducibility of in-silico experiments involving computational workflows and the reuse of existing RDF vocabularies.
+Considering the FAIR principles, we can say with hindsight that the initial RO approaches strongly targeted _Interoperability_, with a particular focus on the reproducibility of _in-silico experiments_ involving computational workflows and the reuse of existing RDF vocabularies.

-The first implementation of Research Objects for sharing workflows in myExperiment [@doi:10.1093/nar/gkq429] was based on RDF ontologies [@newman2009], building on Dublin Core, FOAF, SIOC, Creative Commons, OAI-ORE and (later) DBPedia to form myExperiment ontologies for describing social networking, attribution and credit, annotations, aggregation packs, experiments, view statistics, contributions, and workflow components. [@myExperimentOntology2009]
+The first implementation of Research Objects for sharing workflows in myExperiment [@doi:10.1093/nar/gkq429] was based on RDF ontologies [@newman2009], building on Dublin Core, FOAF, SIOC, Creative Commons and OAI-ORE to form myExperiment ontologies for describing social networking, attribution and credit, annotations, aggregation packs, experiments, view statistics, contributions, and workflow components [@myExperimentOntology2009].

-Programmatic access to ROs was facilitated with an RDF endpoint that exposed individual myExperiment resources, also queryable from a SPARQL endpoint, both using the myExperiment vocabularies and RDF formats RDF/XML and Turtle.